CS-33-Gesture-Recognition/Capstone/README.md

 5. Build the Project
   * `make -j2` and this will be slowest step

 - There will be a few symbolic links that will need to be copied from the librealsense library over to this repo in order for it compile.
 Below is an image of the files needed.

 ![alt text](https://i.imgur.com/cqNR27z.png)

-- Place all of these files into the src/code/UI/ directory
+- Place all of these files into the src/code/UI/ and src/code/ML/ directories

 ## Training Program